TheProGamer9669/Vox-Mundi-Protocol/README.md

 To install the home network version you need:
 Python 3.13 installed,
-Python's httpd, requests, os & time modules installed and a Network connection.
+Python's sockets, os & time modules installed and a Network connection.

 To install the world nework version you will need: